 There can be a few hazards to watch out for when walking at night, so having access to a few handy features can be incredibly useful.

-Waterproofing is a big tick for those that dog walk in the rain, as we all know how unpredictable the weather can be, but you may consider other options such as strobe lighting (better visibility to passing cars), red light setting (better peripheral vision and less damaging to wild animals) and adjustable focus to swap between short and far distances on the go quickly.
+Waterproofing is a big tick for when walking as we all know how unpredictable the weather can be, but you may consider other options such as strobe lighting (better visibility to passing cars), red light setting (better peripheral vision and less damaging to wild animals) and adjustable focus to swap between short and far distances on the go quickly.

 Is a LED Option the Best Torch for Dog Walking?

 LED torches are the most efficient way of lighting up a dark walk, and they generally produce higher levels of light that aren’t restricted to just one colour.

 LED lights also have a lifespan of around 50,000 hours, which is mammoth compared to standard light bulbs, which are generally only rated to last up to 2,000 hours max.

 LED lights can, however, be incredibly damaging to the naked eye, much more so than standard bulbs.
 These kinds of torch can cause serious damage to the eyes of humans and animals, so you should always be incredibly careful to avoid shining LED directly at living beings.

 - Low light conditions.

 Countless places sell head torches and flashlight options for dog walking, enjoying nighttime adventures in the great outdoors and camping, including:

 - Mountain Warehouse